futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ```

 The `dff` function calls an auxiliary function `dff'` that does most of the work.
-`dff` is as `dfs` a recursive function: it tirst it matches the source vertex `v`
+`dff'` is - as `dfs` - a recursive function: it first matches the vertex  `v` with
-and if `match`ing succeeds the function
+the graph and if `match`ing succeeds the function calls itself recursively using
-calls itself with the successor vertices and the new graph as its input until the
+its siblings and the new graph as arguments until the list of vertices is
-list of source vertices is empty; when that happens `dff'` recurses using the
+empty; when that happens the recursion continues using the remaining vertices
-remaining source vertices and the graph resulted from running `dff'` for the
+and the most recent version of the graph.
-previous source vertex.
 Again let's have a look at a very simple example built on top of the previous one:

 ``` haskell